otjrocks/CellularAutomaton/doc/DESIGN_PLAN.md

   * Spreading of Fire
     * 3 states (tree, burning, empty)
   * Schelling's Model of Segregation
-    * 2 states (satisfied or unsatidfied)
+    * 2 states (for each racial/preference group)
-    * requires some form of identifier to compare neighbors
+    * decides to move based on their neighbors race/state
   * Wa-Tor World
     * 3 states (shark, fish, or empty)
     * Need an identifier for when either are ready to reproduce or out of energy